hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 > **NOTE: It is almost always a bad idea to write the credentials to wire in a clear-text format.
 Therefore, using TLS/SSL
 > encryption is highly recommended while using the custom credentials as described in [TLS/SSL section](#91-tlsssl).**

-Also, see the [Security section](https://docs.hazelcast.com/imdg/latest/security/security.html) of Hazelcast IMDG Reference Manual for more information.
+Also, see the [Security section](https://docs.hazelcast.com/hazelcast/latest/security/overview.html) of Hazelcast Reference Manual for more information.